ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 $$

-> In addition to it begin useful, it is also cursed and the curse of the monad is that once you get the epiphany, once you understand - "oh that's what it is" - you lose the ability to explain it to anybody.
+> In addition to it being useful, it is also cursed and the curse of the monad is that once you get the epiphany, once you understand - "oh that's what it is" - you lose the ability to explain it to anybody.
 >
 > -- Douglas Crockford